 What Is a Defensible Space?

-Defensible space, alongside home hardening, is an effective measure undertaken to improve a property’s chances of surviving a wildfire.
+Defensible space, alongside home hardening and other fire-resistant landscaping practices, is an effective measure undertaken to improve a property’s chances of surviving a wildfire.
 Essentially, it means creating a vegetation buffer on the land surrounding the building to slow down or prevent the spread of fire.
 It also implies minimizing the presence of flammable materials on the territory.

 However, proper defensible space not only makes the building itself more protected but also provides the firefighters with a safer environment to work in and defend the property from the flames in the event of an emergency.

 Where Are the Defensible Space Guidelines Applicable?

 While every property could potentially benefit from being organized according to the defensible space principles, there are certain areas that should pay special attention to them.